gitpavleenbali/DevOps-PPT-People-Processes-and-Tools/Requirement Management/DecisionLog.md

 **Context and Problem Statement**

-Siemens needs a unified platform for managing requirements, tracking development, and ensuring traceability from requirements through deployment.
+The organization needs a unified platform for managing requirements, tracking development, and ensuring traceability from requirements through deployment.
 The current scattered approach using multiple tools creates inefficiency.

 **Decision Drivers**